BenMukebo/bookstore/README.md

 - Understand the concept of state management.
 - Use store, actions and reducers in React.
 - Connect React and Redux.
+- Understand the concept of state management.
+- Use store, actions and reducers in React.
+- Connect React and Redux.
+- Connect an existing API via Redux and use the data to - display something in a UI.

 ## Learning objectives